RoelZ/Vue-Mastery-Vue-3/README.md

 # real-world-vue
-This repo is a fork of the [Vue Mastery course](https://www.vuemastery.com/courses/real-world-vue3), [Real World Vue 3 app](https://github.com/Code-Pop/Real-World_Vue-3).
+This repo is a clone of the [Vue Mastery course](https://www.vuemastery.com/courses/real-world-vue3), [Real World Vue 3 app](https://github.com/Code-Pop/Real-World_Vue-3).

 ## 6. Dynamic Routing
 [![Dynamic Routing](https://firebasestorage.googleapis.com/v0/b/gotvotes-71a47.appspot.com/o/images%2Fvideo-play-btn-small.png?alt=media&token=f455fef9-f9b9-461c-8cd6-69b98bec5909)](https://firebasestorage.googleapis.com/v0/b/gotvotes-71a47.appspot.com/o/videos%2F6.dynamic-routing.mp4?alt=media&token=c07b2227-2d78-48e3-a01d-c43d1cdf1b78)

 **Important!** Watch the video linked above before moving on.

-## Dynamic Routing
 In this lesson, we’re going to add the functionality where a user can click any of the **EventCards** that are displayed on our homepage and be routed to a view that shows more details about that event.
 In other words: we’re going to implement some dynamic routing behavior.
 We’ll tackle this new feature in two parts.

 ## Part 1: What we’ll achieve